codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 Basic Usage
 ===========

-You can use the ``lang()`` helper function to retrieve text from any of the language files, by passing the filename and the language key as the first parameter, separated by a period (.).
+You can use the :php:func:`lang()` helper function to retrieve text from any of the language files, by passing the filename and the language key as the first parameter, separated by a period (.).
 For example, to load the ``errorEmailMissing`` string from the **Errors.php** language file, you would do the following: